ourzora/nft-hooks/docs/useNFT.md

 type NFTDataType = {
   nft: {
     id: string, // ID of zNFT
-    owner: {id: string}, // Address of owner
+    contractAddress: string, // Address of contract
-    creator: {id: string}, // Address of creator
+    owner: {id: string}, // Address of owner creator?: {id: string}, // Address of creator
     metadataURI: string, // URI of metadata for zNFT
+    // If supported
-    metadataHash: string, // sha256 hash for metadata for zNFT
+    metadataHash?: string, // sha256 hash for metadata
+    // If supported
-    contentURI: string, // URI of content described by metadata
-    contentHash: string, // sha256 hash of content
+    contentURI?: string, // URI of content described by metadata contentHash?: string, // sha256 hash of content
   },

   pricing: {